 If you love country music and you live in Nevada, you’ve probably already heard about northern Nevada’s Night in the Country Music Festival (NITC).
 For those not yet in the know, hang on to your hats, because we’re here to fill you in.

-The three-day music festival started in 2002 with just 900 attendees and has grown every year since.
-With an expected crowd of more than 30,000 fans this year, NITC is once again slated to be Nevada’s second largest rural event behind Burning Man; it’s also the longest-running country music festival in Nevada, attracting visitors from more than 36 states.
+The three-day music festival started in 2002 with just 900 attendees and has grown yearly.
+With an expected crowd of more than 30,000 fans this year, NITC is once again slated to be Nevada’s second-largest rural event behind Burning Man; it’s also the longest-running country music festival in Nevada, attracting visitors from more than 36 states.
 The 2016 event is July 21-23 and will again be held at the Lyon County Fairgrounds in Yerington.
-The festival is produced by the Boys & Girls Club of Mason Valley and is the organization’s largest fundraiser.
+The Boys & Girls Club of Mason Valley produced the festival and is the organization’s largest fundraiser.

-The kick-off party starts at 8 p.m. on Thursday, July 23, at the Full Moon Saloon—the event’s second stage—which also hosts the all-night after party for those willing and able to play until the sun comes up.
-Five acts will take the main stage each night this year.
+The kick-off party starts at 8 p.m. on Thursday, July 23, at the Full Moon Saloon—the event’s second stage—which also hosts the all-night after-party for those willing and able to play until the sun comes up.
+Five acts will take the main step each night this year.
 Music starts at 4 p.m. with opening acts that include Parmalee, Old Dominion, Joe Nichols, and more.
-The crowd is sure to be revived and ready for Friday night’s headliner The Band Perry and Saturday night’s Jake Owen.
+The crowd will surely be revived and ready for Friday night’s headliner, The Band Perry, and Saturday night’s Jake Owen.
 So y’all better be ready for a “barefoot blue jean night.”

 Tickets range from two-day general admission to Superfan, VIP, and Club 149 options, each with perks; the best offers include access to an air-conditioned tent serving gourmet food and drinks with the possibility of meeting every band member and artist on the bill.